2026 Season

 If you loved last season’s piano 6-hands performance by Susan Grace, John Novacek, and William Wolfram, don’t miss this year’s Piano Extravaganza.

-Pre-Concert Recital attendees are invited to enjoy the complimentary wine bar in the Packard Courtyard prior to each ticketed Festival Artists Concert that follows the free recital.
+Pre-Concert Recital attendees are invited to enjoy the complimentary wine bar in the Packard Courtyard prior to each ticketed Festival Artists Concert that evening.

 All programs TBA